FREE UK DELIVERY ON ORDERS OVER £39.99

 Anal glands will need to be squeezed and emptied if they are impacted.
 This is something owners can be taught to safely do at home.
 We should only empty glands that require emptying; if the dog has no anal gland issues, there is no need to empty them.

 • When emptying glands at home, prepare yourself before getting your dog.
-Make sure you have disposable gloves, paper towel and some lubricant such as KY jelly or vaseline.
+Make sure you have disposable gloves, paper towel and some lubricant such as KY jelly or Vaseline.

 • The easiest place to empty glands is in the bath!
 Ideally you would have one person holding the dogs shoulders forward and praising them.
 They can also reward them with high value treats las they stay calm.